robinycfang/NovelQuant/README.md

 NovelQuant compares GTF files of annotated and novel transcripts, and searches for exon-exon junctions that are unique in the novel transcripts.

-`python NovelQuant findUJ -a annotated.gtf -n novel.gtf`
+`python NovelQuant.py findUJ -a annotated.gtf -n novel.gtf`

 | Parameter | Description |
 |-----------|-------------|